awslabs/landing-zone-accelerator-on-aws/source/mkdocs/docs/faq/general.md

 Landing Zone Accelerator is delivered with [sample configuration files](https://github.com/awslabs/landing-zone-accelerator-on-aws/tree/main/reference/sample-configurations) which deploy opinionated and prescriptive architectures designed to meet the security and operational requirements of many customers around the world.
 While installation of the provided prescriptive architectures are reasonably simple, deploying a customized architecture does require extensive understanding of the AWS platform.

-## Will AWS have access to customer’s data if they use this solution?
+## Will AWS have access to customer's data if they use this solution?

 No, Landing Zone Accelerator resides within your Management account and is controlled by you.
 The Landing Zone Accelerator on AWS does not change any of the responsibilities in the [Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/).
 Another benefit to having the code available as open source is the transparency it brings so customers can be certain of what is being done in their accounts.